Barrett Lake 4×4 Trail Review

 The quick nature of the trail makes this an excellent option for day trips or overnight trips.
 If anything does happen to your rig, it is a nice 2.5-3 hour hike out to find help.
 That, combined with the great ham radio repeater coverage, make this trail difficult enough to get away from crowds, but still able to stay within contact of help if needed.

 Along the trail are 3 difficult sections.
-One occurs about 60 feet up the trail from the gate.
-The 2nd will appear roughly half way up the trail.
-And the 3rd will show itself about 2/3 of the way to Barrett Lake.
+One occurs about 60 feet up the trail from the gate called the Gate Keeper.
+The 2nd, S Turn, will appear roughly half way up the trail.
+And the 3rd will show itself right near the end, maybe 1/4 mile before the lake.

 Once at the lake, you are treated with enough space to comfortably fit around 15-20 vehicles.